ZHT003/learngit/readme.txt

 Git is distributed a version control system.
-Git is free software distributed under the GPL.
+Git is free software distributed under the GPL 2233.
 Git has a mutable index called stage.
 Git tracks changes of files.
 Greating a new branch is quick and simple.